 However, you may want to seek other forms of compensation.
 The civil justice process may help victims receive additional compensation not covered by state compensation and restitution.
 This is where a lawsuit in the civil justice process may provide more complete compensation.
 It is important to note that the civil justice process may be time consuming and emotionally draining.
 It may also take years to come to a conclusion, if it isn’t handled by an experienced attorney.
 At Thompson Law Firm, we work to settle your case in the least amount of time, with the least amount of effort from you, and we get you the best settlement possible.

-The injury attorneys at Thompson Law Firm in Phoenix have significant experience in helping clients who have been in a DUI accident, including ones who want to go through the civil justice process.
+The injury attorneys at Phoenix Accident and Injury Law Firm in Phoenix have significant experience in helping clients who have been victims of DUI accidents and want to go through the civil justice process.
+If you need help filing a claim for one of these awful, life changing accidents, we are here to help you get the compensation you deserve.
 Our offices are conveniently located in Chandler, Peoria, and North Phoenix, and we can meet in-person or over the phone or video call.
 You can contact us for a free consultation, or read on to find out more.

 If you are unsure whether or not you can afford an attorney, don’t worry.
 We only get paid when you settle.
 Check out our Attorney Fees Calculator to find out more.

 Whereas the criminal justice system is designed to determine the innocence or guilt of an offender, the civil justice system determines if the offender is liable for the injuries sustained as a result of a crime.
 If the defendant is found guilty in a civil case, they usually must then pay the victim or the victim’s family monetary damages.
 A victim may choose to file a civil justice case against the impaired driver responsible for the incident as well as their insurance company.